• News & Events

 Read more

 In the “What the CV-HEC is Happening” Blog for our September 2025, Dr. John Spevak presents an adaptation of a column he wrote for the August 6 issue of The Westside Express touting the effectiveness of higher education, its impact on students and the return on investment (ROI).
-Dr. Spevak, who is a vice president-emeritus of Merced College and currently a regional coordinator for CVHEC, coordinates the English and Math Task Forces for the consortium.
+Dr. Spevak, who is a vice president-emeritus of Merced College and currently a CVHEC lead, coordinates the English and Math Task Forces for the consortium.
 We welcome feedback as well as ideas for future blog topics: cvheccommunications@mail.fresnostate.edu.

 Please, no war on college education